samhyunyoo/myweb-hugo-academic/content/course/data-analysis/_index.md

 2.3.
 Check and click the download button for your OS

-- For your information, select "RStudio Desktop" free version.
+- For your information, select "RStudio Desktop" free version (if necessary).

 2.4.
 Double click on the downloaded file and install it on your machine.